 The focus of the governmental funds is upon the determination of financial resources, their balance, sources and use, rather than upon net income.
 The Organization classifies governmental fund balances as nonspendable, restricted, committed, assigned and unassigned based on the level of constraints on the fund balances.
 When an expenditure is incurred in which both restricted and unrestricted funds are available for use, it is the Organization's policy to spend restricted funds first, then unrestricted funds.
-When an expenditure has been incurred for purposes in which multiple categories of unrestricted funds are available, it is the Organization's policy to spend restricted funds.
+When an expenditure has been incurred for purposes in which multiple categories of unrestricted funds are available, it is the Organization's policy to spend funds in the following order: committed, then assigned and lastly unassigned funds.